 As the field of age management continues to develop, a growing number of consumers are beginning to educate themselves and are subsequently taking the more effective and comprehensive approach to address aging.
-Now, you can consider yourself among the well-informed individuals who know that wellness and youthful energy lies far deeper than the skin’s surface, and that the biomarkers of aging hold the true power to measuring and promoting long-term wellness.
+Now, you can consider yourself among the well-informed individuals who know that wellness and youthful energy lies far deeper than the skin’s surface and that the biomarkers of aging hold the true power to measure and promote long-term wellness.

 Textbook of Age Management Medicine Authors:

 Dr. Jeffrey Park Leake is a Partner and Director of Education at Cenegenics Elite Health specializing in age management and wellness.
 Having trained hundreds of physicians worldwide, Dr. Leake is also the Director of Education for the Clinical Strategies for Healthy Aging course at AMM Educational Foundation.